-The launch of Earth Day in 1970 raised suspicions in Washington, D.C., according to former Representative Pete McCloskey, one of the organizers of the first Earth Day.
+The launch of Earth Day in 1970 raised suspicions in Washington, D.C., according to former U.S. Rep. Pete McCloskey, one of the organizers of the first Earth Day.

 At a panel discussion on the Endangered Species Act and its future, held Jan.
 31 at the Western Section of The Wildlife Society's annual meeting in Sacramento, Calif., McCloskey recalled the FBI's scrutiny of the event.
 According to McCloskey, President Richard Nixon ordered the FBI to observe college students across the country.